 Lessons I learned as a new mom

-My baby could only stay awake at most one to one and a half hours at a time
+Your baby can only stay awake an hour to an hour and a half at a time

 Feed the baby after he wakes up